11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 11 Habits for Cultivating Gratitude (Even in Hard Times)

 Gratitude is a beautiful thing.
-It’s the light that guides us out of the darkness, and it’s the silver lining in every cloud.
+It’s the silver lining in every cloud and the light that guides us out of the darkness.

 When times are tough, it can be difficult to feel grateful.
 But practicing gratitude is one of the most important things we can do for our mental and emotional well-being.

-In this article, we’ll discuss 11 habits for cultivating gratitude, even in the hardest of times.
+This article will discuss 11 habits for cultivating gratitude, even in the most challenging times.

 Gratitude, or gratefulness, is the quality of being thankful and appreciative.
 It is an acknowledgment of the good things in our lives, even when everything else seems to be going wrong.